 Add the salt, pepper, sugar, and basil

-Bring the sauce to a low boil and then reduce heat to low and cook between 4 to 6 hours (if using slow cooker, use high setting for 1 hour then reduce to low for remaining time) (EDIT: leave the lid ajar or even off so that sauce can thicken) Cook until it is thick enough for you
+Bring the sauce to a low boil and then reduce heat to low and cook between 4 to 6 hours (if using slow cooker, use high setting for 1 hour then reduce to low for remaining time) (IMPORTANT NOTE: leave the lid slightly ajar or altogether off so that sauce can thicken) Cook until it is thick enough for you